danieland2606/Bachelorprojekt/UI/generated/PolicyApi.md

 let body:.PolicyApiGetPolicyListRequest = {
   // number
   customerId: 1,
   // Set<PolicyPropertyNames> | A filter for which properties of Policy should be transmitted.
-If no fields are specified, only id is transmitted. (optional)
+If no fields are specified, only id is transmitted.
+Using objectOfInsurance and one or more of its sub properties in the same query is a semantic error. (optional)
   fields: [
     "startDate",
   ],